containerscrew/tftools/docs/usage.md

 terraform show -json plan.tfplan | tftools summarize
 ```

-Or if you have the file in json
+Or if you have the file in json:

 ```bash
 terraform plan -out plan.tfplan